rameerez/goodmail/README.md

   to: recipient.email,
   from: ""MyApp Support" <support@myapp.com>",
   subject: "Welcome to MyApp!"
+  # No unsubscribe header or link for this email
 ) do
   h1 "Welcome aboard, #{recipient.name}!"
   text "We're thrilled to have you join the MyApp community."